-It’s not possible to say that eating more fruits, vegetables and other high-fiber foods would help arthritis specifically, but reducing CRP is another good reason to get more fiber, says Dana E. King, MD, professor of family medicine at the Medical University of South Carolina.
+It’s not possible to say that eating more fruits, vegetables and other high-fiber foods will help arthritis specifically, but reducing CRP is another good reason to get more fiber, says Dana E. King, MD, professor and chair of family medicine at West Virginia University in Morgantown.

-But evidence is growing.
-In another study on the benefits of fiber, men who ate a lot more fruits and vegetables – going from two servings to eight per day – lowered their CRP levels by one-third, according to scientists at Germany’s Federal Research Center for Nutrition.
-The researchers say the drop was mainly due to eating foods rich in carotenoids – special antioxidants that give carrots, peppers and some fruits their color.
+A 2009 review published in European Journal of Clinical Nutrition, reported 25 to 54 percent lower CRP levels in people who not only ate a high-fiber diet, but who also lost weight and ate more healthy monounsaturated and polyunsaturated fats.
+In another study, men who ate a lot more fruits and vegetables – going from two servings to eight per day – lowered their CRP levels by one-third.
+The researchers say the drop was mainly due to eating foods rich in carotenoids, antioxidants that give carrots and oranges their bright color.

 Do Fiber Supplements Work?

 Americans who don’t get enough fiber naturally in their diet may wonder if fiber supplements have the same effect on inflammation.
 To find out, Dr. King led a small 2007 study in which people were randomly assigned to either eat a high-fiber diet (about 30 grams per day) or to supplement their diet with psyllium fiber.
 Higher fiber—whether it came naturally from the diet or from a supplement—lowered CRP levels.
 However, it didn’t have the same effect in people who were overweight.
 “It went down about 40 percent in thinner people, but only 10 percent in people who were overweight,” says Dr. King.